aragon/foundry-env/README.md

 - Reference the same core Aragon OSx addresses
 - Use consistent secrets and environment variables

-**This repo eliminates the repetitive, error-prone setup.** Just add it as a submodule and your project inherits a standard, multi-network toolkit.
+**This repo eliminates the repetitive discovery of network specific settings and workarounds.** Add it as a submodule and your project inherits a standard, multi-network toolkit with a single command shell.

 ### Get started